 - The messages on your home page don’t necessarily match the promise of your PPC ad

 - Your home page has lots of distractions and site navigation that makes it harder to convert visitors

 Sending visitors to a dedicated landing page with what conversion copywriter Joanna Wiebe calls a “message matched unique value proposition” will convert more people into customers.

 The keywords you choose to advertise on are critical, as they determine who is going to see your ad.

 First of all, people need to be searching for your products.
 Although many sales start with a Google search, some audiences or industries are less likely to be driven by revenue from search results.

-Google AdWords gives you some keyword volume information that can help you figure out how many people are looking for you.
+Google Ads gives you some keyword volume information that can help you figure out how many people are looking for you.
 If there isn’t an audience for your offerings in Google, your success will be limited.

 Second, understand searcher intent.
 In the early 2000s, search researchers defined searches as being in one of three categories:

 - Informational: A searcher is looking for information on a specific topic